mkasberg/jplayer-flat-audio-theme/README.md

 # jPlayer Flat Audio Theme

-A simple jPlayer theme for playing a single audio file.
+A simple jPlayer theme for playing a single audio file or audio playlist.

 View a live preview (of this repository itself) at [https://mkasberg.github.io/jplayer-flat-audio-theme](https://mkasberg.github.io/jplayer-flat-audio-theme).